Spirent/Velocity-assets/Tools/Community/up_jenkins_velocity_integration/documentation/readme.txt

 ## Usage
-This script is used to execute a series of Automated test cases in velocity against a specified topology.
+This script is used to execute a series of automated test cases in Velocity against a specified topology.
 It will return an failed exit code based any input errors or test case failures.
 A passed code will result in all test cases executing with a PASSED result.

 ## Limitations
- - currently does not support spaces in Topology name
+ - currently does not support spaces in topology name

 ## reserveAndExecute.py Functionality Overview
  - Validate input arguments